awsdocs/aws-kms-developer-guide/doc_source/importing-keys-import-key-material.md

 To use this example:

-1. Replace `1234abcd-12ab-34cd-56ef-1234567890ab` with the key ID of the CMK that you used when you downloaded the public key and import token\.
-To identify the CMK, use its key ID or ARN\.
+1. Replace `1234abcd-12ab-34cd-56ef-1234567890ab` with the key ID of the KMS key that you used when you downloaded the public key and import token\.
+To identify the KMS key, use its key ID or ARN\.
 You cannot use an alias for this operation\.

 1. Replace `EncryptedKeyMaterial.bin` with the name of the file that contains the encrypted key material\.